Jessie Andrews: Pornographic films

-Modeling and Design
+Modeling and design

-Jessie became one of the few adult actress to break through to mainstream—proclaimed an "It Girl" by GQ, and Hypebae before getting scouted while shopping at an American Apparel store to be the brand's exclusive model.
-Jessie transitioned to a successful modeling career, gracing the covers of LA Weekly, Monster Children, and C-Heads.
+Andrews became one of the few pornographic film actress to break through to the mainstream, and was proclaimed an "it girl" by GQ, and Hypebae before getting scouted while shopping at an American Apparel store to be the brand's exclusive model.
+She later transitioned to a successful modeling career, appearing on the covers of LA Weekly, Monster Children, and C-Heads.

-In July 2012, Andrews started designing fine jewelry as a passion project.
-Her Bagatiba line became a celebrity favorite, worn by the Hadids, Jenner's & Kardashians.
-As the company grew, it appeared across the pages of many of the top fashion publications like Vogue and Refinery 29.
-Her online store's popularity grew to become one of the top performing stores on Shopify.
-Simultaneously, Andrews launched two other fashion brands: Basic Swim, a collection of affordable minimalist swimwear styles and Jeu Illimité, a Parisian-inspired ready-to-wear essentials line.
+In July 2012, Andrews started designing fine jewelry as a personal project.
+Jewelry from her Bagatiba line has been worn by Bella Hadid, Kendall Jenner, and the Kardashians.
+As the company grew, it received coverage from Vogue and Refinery29.
+Her online store became one of the top performing stores on Shopify.
+Simultaneously, Andrews launched two other fashion brands: Basic Swim, a collection of minimalist swimwear styles and Jeu Illimité, a Parisian-inspired ready-to-wear essentials line.
 Andrews oversees all three lines out of her downtown Los Angeles headquarters — 1201 B Studios.

-By age 26, Jessie was interviewed by Forbes, Coveteur, Paper Magazine and International Business Times on how she is revolutionizing business and growth in the fashion industry.
+By age 26, Andrews was interviewed by Coveteur and Paper magazine on her work in the fashion industry.
 In an interview with Coveteur, she said "Porn and deejaying were careers that I knew weren't going to have longevity.
 I wanted to be able to build a future for myself, so I had given them a time cap.
 When I felt that I did as much as I could in that career, I was like, 'OK, what's next?'
 Designing is fulfilling, but I think owning your own brand and learning every different aspect of a business is what keeps me fulfilled and occupied."

-Musical endeavors
+Music

 In November 2012, Andrews released a remix for Anna Lunoe & Flume's "I Met You" and made it available for free download.
 In December, she released her remix of Disclosure and Sam Smith's "Latch".

-In October and November 2013, Jessie Andrews embarked on a Canadian tour as a DJ.
+In October and November 2013, Andrews embarked on a Canadian tour as a DJ.
 She performed in Montreal, Thunder Bay, Victoria, Edmonton, Vancouver and Calgary.
 Andrews also toured in Asia playing FLY in Singapore, We the Fest in Jakarta and Sunny Side Up Festival at Potato Head in Bali.
-In 2015 Jessie Andrews toured across North America playing to larger crowds in bigger venues like Marquee New York City, Exchange L.A, LIV Miami and Ultra Music Festival also in Miami.
+In 2015, Andrews toured across North America playing to larger crowds in bigger venues like Marquee New York City, Exchange L.A, LIV Miami and Ultra Music Festival also in Miami.
 In November 2015 Andrews toured nationally across Australia with the largest festival in that country Stereosonic playing in Sydney, Melbourne, Perth, Adelaide and Brisbane as well as a sideshow in Sydney with Diplo.
-In 2016, Jessie released another single "Slowly" through OneLove Recordings.
+In 2016, Andrews released another single, "Slowly", through OneLove Recordings.

-In December 2014, El Paso's Children Hospital withdrew its participation from a fundraising event when it learned that Andrews was going to be the special guest DJ for the event.
-The event organizers continued with the event in support of another charity, the Ysleta Lions Club.